 As an award-winning sportswriter for The Philadelphia Inquirer for more than 40 years, Bill Lyon has seen both the pain and the triumph of the game.
 Now, Mr. Lyon is fighting his own battle, living with the diagnosis of Alzheimer’s disease.

-Lyon was 75 when he was diagnosed with Alzheimer’s at the Penn Memory Center.
-After writing an initial series of five columns last summer for The Inquirer, Lyon has continued to write periodically about his experience living with the disease.
-Lyon’s doctor, Dr. Jason Karlawish, co-director of the Penn Memory Center, also wrote a column that coincided with the last installment of his five-part series.
+Mr. Lyon was 75 when he was diagnosed with Alzheimer’s disease at the Penn Memory Center.
+After writing an initial series of five columns last summer for The Inquirer, Mr. Lyon has continued to write periodically about his experience living with the disease.
+Mr. Lyon’s doctor, Jason Karlawish, MD, co-director of the Penn Memory Center, also wrote a column that coincided with the last installment of his five-part series.

-On July 3, 2016, Lyon concludes his initial five-part series of columns discussing his occasional feeling of dissociation while driving and walking, and introduces his doctor, Jason Karlawish, co-director of the Penn Memory Center, who tells Lyon “it’s possible to be aware and to live well,” with Alzheimer’s.
-Lyon vows to keep fighting ‘Al.’
+On July 3, 2016, Mr. Lyon concludes his initial five-part series of columns discussing his occasional feeling of dissociation while driving and walking, and introduces his doctor, Dr. Jason Karlawish, co-director of the Penn Memory Center, who tells Mr. Lyon “it’s possible to be aware and to live well” with Alzheimer’s disease.
+Mr. Lyon vows to keep fighting ‘Al.’

 From this July 3, 2016, side-by-side column about Bill Lyon, Dr. Jason Karlawish describes his role in Lyon’s life and diagnosis, as well as his thought process behind giving Lyon the diagnosis.
 He also describes why the Penn Memory Center and similar facilities are so important for those with cognitive impairment and disease.